JeroenZegers/Nabu-MSSS/README.md

 - Add your file to the package in \_\_init\_\_.py
 - create a configuration file for your class and put it in whichever recipe you want to use it for.

+## Step-by-step procedure to create your first model

 ## Acknowledgments
 This work is part of a research project funded by the SB PhD grant of the Research Foundation Flanders